suji7498/agent-47/INSTALLATION.md

-# Installation Guide - WP Chatbot n8n
+# Installation Guide - Agent-47

 ## Quick Installation

 ### Step 1: Prepare the Plugin
-1. Ensure all plugin files are in the `wp-chatbot-n8n` folder
+1. Ensure all plugin files are in the `agent-47` folder
 2. The folder structure should match the expected WordPress plugin format

 ### Step 2: Install via WordPress Admin